 - When ingredients are mixed, knead dough for 8-9 minutes on the low-medium speed.
 If the dough is wet, add 1 tablespoon of flour at a time (up to 4 tablespoons) until it comes together.
 The dough should be smooth when it’s done.
 When touched with a finger the dough shouldn’t be sticky.
 Shape the dough into a ball and place in a large oiled mixing bowl.
 Swirl the dough ball around so all sides are coated with the oil.
 Cover with plastic wrap.

 - Heat the dryer on the low heat setting for 5-7 minutes.
-Turn the dryer off, place the mixing bowl inside the dryer, close the door.
+Turn the dryer off, place the mixing bowl in the dryer, close the door.
 Do not turn the dryer back on.
 Allow the dough to rise.
 Depending on the type of yeast used, your dough will take 1-2 hours to rise.

 - When the dough has risen, punch the air out of the dough.
 Divide into two even dough balls.
 Roll into a ball and allow the dough to rest for 15 minutes.
 If you do not plan to use the dough right away, cover with plastic wrap and refrigerate till needed.
 Remove the dough from the fridge 30 minutes prior to using.
 You can also freeze the dough balls to use at a later time.
 See notes for instructions.